VincentArjuna/VincentArjuna/README.md

 - 👋 Hi, I’m @VincentArjuna
-- 👀 I’m interested in mostly laravel and PHP, specially Back-End.
+- 👀 I’m interested in mostly Laravel and PHP, especially Back-End.
+-
 - 🌱 I’m currently learning Javascript such as ReactJS and VueJS to expand my ability in developing web.
+- 📚 Mysql, MongoDB, Firebase?
+No Problem!
+- 📡 GraphQL is on the list of something i will learn~
+- 💻 Along with GCP, AWS, Docker and etc.

-- 📫 How to reach me
+- 📫 How to reach me :
   1. 📷 Instagram : https://www.instagram.com/vincentarjuna/
   2. 📧 E-Mail: vincentiusmandala@gmail.com
   3. 👔 LinkedIn: https://www.linkedin.com/in/vincent-arjuna/